 First, you need to check if the Devart.Data.MySql.Entity.EF<Version>.dll assembly is available for your application.
 The <Version> here is the version of Entity Framework used in your application.
 For Entity Framework v1 the assembly is called Devart.Data.MySql.Entity.EF1.dll, for Entity Framework v4 it is Devart.Data.MySql.Entity.EF4.dll, for Entity Framework v5 or v6 it is Devart.Data.MySql.Entity.EF5.dll or Devart.Data.MySql.Entity.EF6.dll respectively.
 For Entity Framework Core it is Devart.Data.MySql.Entity.EFCore.dll.
 The assembly should reside in the application's folder or in GAC.

-Please note that there are two versions of Devart.Data.MySql.Entity.EFCore.dll assemblies - for Entity Framework Core 1.1 and for Entity Framework Core 2.0.
-The first is located in the \Entity\EFCore subfolder of the dotConnect for MySQL installation folder, and the second one - in the \Entity\EFCore2 subfolder.
+Please note that there are three versions of Devart.Data.MySql.Entity.EFCore.dll assemblies for different Entity Framework Core versions - 1.1, 2.2, and 3.1.
+They are located respectively in \Entity\EFCore, \Entity\EFCore2, and \Entity\EFCore3 subfolders of the dotConnect for MySQL installation folder.

 - If you use Code-First Migrations feature of Entity Framework v4 or Entity Framework v5, you also need to check if the Devart.Data.MySql.Entity.Migrations.EF<Version>.dll assembly is available for your application.
 For Entity Framework v6 this assembly is not needed.